Oil Painting for 14 - 17 Year Olds

 Please bring the following materials with you on the first day:

-An apron or old shirt to protect your clothes
+- Apron or old clothing to protect your clothes

 Please note that most materials needed for the short courses are available at the Chelsea College of Arts' Art Shop.
 Please contact the Art Shop directly for opening hours and availability.